 Independent Reading Program (IRP) is designed to provide members with a on-demand education opportunity to earn continuing education credits.
 This involves reading a preselected article from the Journal of the Medical Library Association, completing an IRP article analysis application, and purchasing a credit certificate.
 Academy members may use up to 3 IRP credits per year.

 Journal of the Medical Library Association (JMLA) is a quarterly peer-reviewed journal that aims to advance the practice and research knowledgebase of health sciences librarianship.
-When you join MLA, it is an included member benefit.
-Don't forget to check out the Independent Reading Program (IRP; see above).
+When you join MLA, it is an included member benefit and your dues support continued open access of the JMLA.

 Leiter Lectureship (Joseph NLM/MLA) was established in 1983 to stimulate intellectual liaison between MLA and the National Library of Medicine (NLM).
 The lecture is presented every other year at the association's annual meeting and in alternate years at NLM.
 Lecturers are chosen for their ability to discuss subjects related to biomedical communications.
 Joseph Leiter was associate director for library operations, NLM.